Skip to main content

 Bookings tab with arrow pointing at the 'Search' field, showing users where they can add search information.

-Once you have found the booking, select the hyperlinked booking reference to open it.
+3. Once you have found the booking, select the hyperlinked booking reference to open it:

-The field will appear next to the area where it applies, i.e. next to the attendee (if an attendee field) etc.
+4. The field will appear next to the area where it applies, i.e. next to the attendee (if an attendee field) or in the Booking fields section if it's a booking field etc.

-Add any additional information into the field before selecting Save changes:
+6. Add any additional information into the field:

-You can edit this field as many times as you like.
+💡 Admins can edit these fields as needed.
 On the day of the event, you may also wish to add it to the attendee list and export your lists as required.

 💬 Any questions or feedback?
 There are two ways to get in touch: